 - Solicitation of contacts from cases continues to be a challenge for the contact tracing team.
-For example, 25 (59.5%) of the 42 cases with valid phone numbers this week did not list any contacts.
-These cases either did not pick up their phone (12), the phone number listed did not go through (10), the case claimed the phone number called was not theirs (1), or the case claimed to have had no contacts since they were isolation (2).
-The contact tracing team has embedded data clerks in four of the six private testing facilities to facilitate contact listing and checking of listed phone numbers for active status when the contact tracer is still engaged with the case - The main barriers to enroll contacts successfully continue to be: - 1) Unwillingness of cases to list contacts - 2) Incorrect contact addresses (physical location and phone number) - 3) Contacts not answering their phones
+For example, 42 (56.0%) of the 75 cases with valid phone numbers this week did not list any contacts.
+These cases either denied they tested positive for COVID-19 (2), did not pick up their phone (18), or the phone number listed did not go through (21).
+The contact tracing team has embedded data clerks in five of the six private testing facilities to facilitate contact listing and checking of listed phone numbers for active status when the contact tracer is still engaged with the case - The main barriers to enroll contacts successfully continue to be: - 1) Unwillingness of cases to list contacts - 2) Incorrect contact addresses (physical location and phone number) - 3) Contacts not answering their phones